US inflation dips from 4-decade high but still causing pain

 Those price jumps “make clear that there is still a long way to go before inflation returns to more acceptable levels,” said Eric Winograd, U.S. economist at asset manager AB.

 Even if it moderates, inflation will likely remain high well into 2023, economists say, leaving many Americans burdened by price increases that have outpaced pay raises.
-Especially hurt are lower-income and Black and Hispanic families, who are disproportionately squeezed by costlier food, gas and rent.
+Especially hurt are lower-income and Black and Hispanic families, who on average spend a greater proportion of their incomes on gas, food and rent.

+Wednesday’s report also underscored the challenges for the Federal Reserve and White House in their struggles to tame inflation.

-For now, a fallback in gas prices in April helped slow overall inflation.
-Nationally, average prices for a gallon of gas fell to as low as $4.10 in April, according to AAA, after spiking to $4.32 in March.
+In April, a fallback in gas prices helped slow overall inflation.
+Nationally, average prices for a gallon of gas fell to as low as $4.10 in April, according to AAA, after having spiked to $4.32 in March.
 But since then, gas prices have surged to a record $4.40 a gallon.

-Grocery prices are still spiking, in part because Russia’s invasion of Ukraine has heightened the cost of wheat and other grains.
+Grocery prices, too, are still soaring, in part because Russia’s invasion of Ukraine has heightened the cost of wheat and other grains.
 Food prices rose 1% from March to April and nearly 11% from a year ago.
 That year-over-year increase is the biggest since 1980.

-Turmoil overseas could accelerate inflation in the coming months.
-If the European Union, for example, decides to bar imports of Russian oil, world oil prices could rise.
-So could U.S. gas prices.
-And China’s COVID lockdowns could worsen supply chain snarls.

-In April, airfares soared a record 18.6%, the largest monthly increase since record-keeping began in 1963.
-Hotel prices jumped 1.7% from March to April.

-Southwest Airlines said last month that it is expecting much higher revenue and profits this year as Americans flood the airports after postponing travel for two years.
-The company said its average fare soared 32% in the first three months of the year from the same period last year to $159.

-There are signs that supply chains are improving for some goods.
-Wednesday’s report showed prices for appliances and clothing both fell 0.8%, while the cost of used cars dropped 0.4%, the third straight decline.
-Used cars and other goods drove much of the initial inflation spike last year as Americans stepped up spending after vaccines became widespread.

-The escalation of consumer inflation has forced many Americans, particularly people with lower or fixed incomes, to reduce their spending on things like driving and grocery shopping.
+Such rapid inflation has led many Americans to cut back on spending.
 Among them is Patty Blackmon, who said she’s been driving to fewer of her grandchildren’s sports events since gas spiked to $5.89 in Las Vegas, where she lives.

 “Holy cow!” she thought.
 “How do parents give their kids milk?”